shichao-an/notes/docs/bd/ch1.md

 [![Figure 1.9 Serving layer](figure_1.9.png)](figure_1.9.png "Figure 1.9 Serving layer")

-A serving layer database supports batch updates and random reads, but it doesn’t need to support random writes.
+A serving layer database supports batch updates and random reads, but it doesn't need to support random writes.
 This is a very important point, as random writes cause most of the complexity in databases.
 By not supporting random writes, these databases are extremely simple.
 That simplicity makes them robust, predictable, easy to configure, and easy to operate.
 ElephantDB, the serving layer database discussed in this book, is only a few thousand lines of code.

 #### Batch and serving layers satisfy almost all properties